Giorgi Daraselia: Coaching career

 In January 2013, Giorgi Daraselia became the head coach of Football Championship of the National League team of Russia - SKA-Energiya Khabarovsk.

 After several years spent at different clubs, in June 2021 he was appointed as a manager of Sioni Bolnisi, which competed in the Georgian second division.
 Under his guidance the team gained automatic promotion, but after three top-flight games they parted ways upon mutual consent.
-Since April 2022 he has been head coach of Liga 2 side Shevardeni-1906.
+In the spring of 2022, he spent a short time as head coach of Liga 2 side Shevardeni-1906.